-- Staff praise pupils - Each week we nominate pupils from each class to receive an award for their behaviour in our 'Celebration Assembly' - We distribute smiley stamps to pupils in Foundation 1 and Foundation 2 and house points to pupils from Y1 Y6 for good work and good behaviour and to acknowledge outstanding effort or acts of kindness in school - Smiley and house point certificates are given to pupils in Assembly - School postcards can be sent home to inform parents of good behaviour - A 'Star of the Week' is awarded each Friday in each class from Foundation 1 to Year 6 - "Going for Gold" class charts - Golden Time is awarded each week with the aim of each child in Foundation 2 to Year 2 keeping all of their Golden Time, being the incentive for good behaviour
+- Staff praise pupils. - Each week, we nominate pupils from each class to receive an award for their behaviour in our 'Celebration Assembly'. - We distribute smiley stamps to pupils in Foundation 1 and Foundation 2, and house points to pupils from Year 1 to Year 6 for good work and good behaviour, and to acknowledge outstanding effort or acts of kindness in school. - Smiley and house point certificates are given to pupils in Assembly. - School postcards can be sent home to inform parents of good behaviour. - A 'Star of the Week' is awarded each Friday in each class from Foundation 1 to Year 6 - "Going for Gold" class charts. - Golden Time is awarded each week with the aim of each child in Foundation 2 to Year 2 keeping all their Golden Time, being the incentive for good behaviour.